-- provide all additional information requested by either the Office of Student Services, department, office or the agency to which the application was submitted.
+- provide all additional information requested by either the Office of Student Services or the agency to which the application was submitted.

 - read and understand all forms he or she is asked to sign, and keep copies of them.